Inside: Discover how easy it is to save money by having a no-spend weekend this fall.

 Before going into your weekend, have your meals planned out in advance.
 Also, think about what you want to do during the weekend.
 A bit of preparation keeps boredom at bay.
 Check your community calendar and talk to the kids or your partner to come up with ideas.

 It might be surprising how easy and fun this weekend is!
 To help, I’ve come up with a list of 15 ideas you and your family can do on this no-spend weekend.

 1. Go for hike

-Autumn is a beautiful time for a hike in the woods or at your local arboretum.
+Autumn is the perfect time for a hike in the woods or at your local arboretum.
 With all the leaves changing color, it is a beautiful sight.
 Kids might also have fun collecting a few leaves to press later at home.

 Why wait until spring to clean house?
 Take time in the fall to purge unwanted or unneeded items from your home.
 Take items to the local donation center, consignment shop, or sell online for a bit of extra cash.

 Oooh, not only are you not spending money, you could be making money!

 How long has it been since you’ve played card games or board games at home?
 Dig out some oldies or new favorites, set out some snacks, and play games for some simple family fun.

 If it is a bit too chilly or wet to want to go outside, then it is a perfect time to curl up with a good book.
 You can also find some new books to read aloud to your child.
 Think they are too old for that?
 We read aloud to our children until they finally asked us to stop at about age 11.
 Scholastic has a great list of read-aloud options.

 The weekend is a good time to do some baking, and kids love to help.
 Show them how to bake bread or make some treats such as muffins or cookies.